solimanoah/athlete-readiness-transformer/README.md

 # Athlete Readiness Project

+## Project Overview

+For a complete overview of the project, see [ATHLETE_READINESS_PROJECT_README.pdf](./ATHLETE_READINESS_PROJECT_README.pdf).

+For a more raw and comprehensive overview of the project, see xxx

 ## How to Run

 The complete training and evaluation process is implemented in the Colab notebook: [athlete_readiness_project.ipynb](./notebooks/athlete_readiness_project.ipynb)